rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 This study faced several significant limitations, particularly concerning data availability and quality, as well as the Geographically Weighted Regression (GWR) model's assumption of linear relationships.
 Both temperature and fire datasets included numerous areas with missing observations, creating gaps in the analyses that led to errors such as over or under-predictions in the interpolated surface models.
 Since these models were integral to the GWR analysis, the resulting outputs also contained inaccuracies.
 Additionally, the BC fire datasets typically exhibit bias, as larger, more destructive fires are often prioritized in reporting, leading to an underrepresentation of smaller incidents.
 The GWR model's assumption of a linear relationship further posed challenges, as it may oversimplify the complex interactions between temperature and fire variables, rendering it insufficient for robust modeling.
 To address this, incorporating additional climate variables such as wind, precipitation, or humidity could provide a more comprehensive understanding of fire patterns in northern BC.
 Moreover, the GWR results highlighted the tutorial's inefficiencies in accurately correlating temperature and fire in northern regions.
 Future analyses should leverage more complete and reliable data to better clarify the relationship between temperature and fire activity across BC's diverse landscapes.

+## Conclusion
+In conclusion, while this study successfully highlighted the impact of rising temperatures on wildfire patterns in BC, it also emphasized the need for more robust models and higher-quality data to refine these insights.
+These findings contribute to a growing body of research that underscores the importance of addressing climate change to mitigate the increasing risks associated with wildfires globally.

 ## References